neiljbrown/brighttalk-channel-reporting-api-client/readme.md

 build.gradle files in the project's root folder.

 ## Runtime Dependencies
+The API client requires a _minimum_ Java runtime (JRE) version of Java 7.
+(The API client is written in Java 7 rather than a more recent Java version with a view to supporting a larger install base).

-The API client requires a minimum of a Java 7 runtime (JRE) and the minimum versions of the following third-party libraries on the classpath:
+The API client also depeneds on the following _minimum_ versions of third-party libraries being present on the
+classpath:

 * com.google.guava:guava:16.0.1
 * org.slf4j:slf4j-api:1.7.7